airalab/learning-center/en/lesson_4_wallet.md

 ![Screenshot 25](/img/Screenshot_25.png)

-Shares are ready for the sale!
+The shares are ready for the sale!

 ![Screenshot 26](/img/Screenshot_26.png)

-To buy some shares, let's send ETH to `ShareSale` contract from another account.
-Exchange rate is **100 shares * 0.01 = 1 ETH**.
+To buy some shares, let's send some ETH to the `ShareSale` contract from another account.
+The exchange rate is **100 shares * 0.01 = 1 ETH**.

 ![Screenshot 27](/img/Screenshot_27.png)

-If you did everything right - shares and ETH must be transferred.
+If you did everything right - the shares and ETH will have been transferred.

 ![Screenshot 28](/img/Screenshot_28.png)